RyanJarv/msh/README.md

   * Currently, builds are run an empty temp directory.
 * Additional runtime options for sharing.
 * Running on a remote system.
-  * Previously this supported ECS and lambda but I have since removed that to simplify things for the moment.
+  * Previously this supported ECS and lambda, but I have since removed that to simplify things for the moment.

 ### Install
 ```